 Key Generation in Client:

 The Zebedee does authentication and encryption based on the private and public key.
-A private and public key is generated in the client side and the public key id is transferred to server side.
-The Zebedee server can be configured to maintain a list of public key id id from different clients in a file.
+A private and public key is generated in the client side and the public key id is transferred to the server side.
+It’s server can be configured to maintain a list of public key ids from different clients in a file.
 During the initial connection from client to server, this file will be looked up by the Zebedee (server) process for authentication.
 This functionality can be specified in the configuration files (in both server and client).

 Creating keys in Client (Windows):

 Client side private key is generated using the following command.

 Server side public key is generated using the following command.

 The file “mywin.id” has to be transferred to the server client id list.